ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/brown-benchmark.md

          hr;

--- Q1.4: Over a 1-month period, how often was each server blocked on disk I/O?
+-- Q1.4: Over 1 month, how often was each server blocked on disk I/O?

 SELECT machine_name,
        COUNT(*) AS spikes